csburreson/stf/docs/system-requirements.md

 ## Python
 STF requires installation of Python3.
 The local python3 executable name does not matter.
 First, it is recommended to install the Python [pip](https://pypi.org/project/pip/) package manager to install additional Python packages required by STF.
+On some systems, the Python3 version of pip is `pip3`.

 Note: some distbutions provide separate Python2 and Python 3 binaries, packages; with Python2 being the default.
 Take care to install Python3